bmhoang/CsQueryCore/README.md

 ![DocumentUp](http://www.outsharked.com/csquery/images/csquery-logo-small.gif)

-## Not Actively Maintained

-**Note from the author:** CsQuery is not being actively maintained.
-I no longer use it in my day-to-day work, and indeed don't even work in .NET much these day!
-Therefore it is difficult for me to spend any time addressing problems or questions.
-If you post issues, I may not be able to respond to them, and it's very unlikely I will be able to make bug fixes.

-While the current release on NuGet (1.3.4) is stable, there are a couple known bugs (see issues) and there are many changes since the last release in the repository.
-However, I am not going to publish any more official releases, since I don't have time to validate the current code base and address the known issues, or support any unforseen problems that may arise from a new release.

-I would welcome any community involvement in making this project active again. *If you use CsQuery and are interested in being a collaborator on the project* please contact me directly.

-You should also consider using [AngleSharp](https://github.com/AngleSharp/AngleSharp), which is a newer project that is being actively maintained.
-It's not a drop in replacement, but provides similar capabilities.

-## CsQuery - .C# jQuery Port for .NET 4
+## New version to support .Net 6.0 and up

+This is an update version from Jamietre/CsQuery work which is no longer maintained and support .Net 4.0

-CsQuery is a jQuery port for .NET 4.
+CsQuery is a jQuery por.
 It implements all CSS2 & CSS3 selectors, all the DOM manipulation methods of jQuery, and some of the utility methods.
 The majority of the jQuery test suite (as of 1.6.2) has been ported to C#.

 ### Why CsQuery?